dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 gp env CFN_BUCKET="cfn-artifacts-$RANDOM_STRING"
 ```
-Note: This command create an S3 Bucket called `cfn-artifacts-xxxxxx`.
-the xxxxxx will be generated randomly by the secret manager.
+Note: This command creates an S3 Bucket called `cfn-artifacts-xxxxxx`.
+The xxxxxx will be generated randomly by the secret manager.

 To deploy the cloudformation, create a folder called  `cfn` and inside call the script `deploy`
 ```bash